PAGE UPDATED: 15.06.2022

 A trip back in time at Wells-next-the-Sea

 Back on the main A149, we soon reached Wells-next-the-Sea.
 If you’ve got time to spare this is a place well worth exploring.
 It feels like you’re stepping back in time as you wander around the little fishing harbour.

 There are quaint little tea shops, gift shops, the customary fish ‘n’ chip shop, and a great second hand bookshop we always pop into.

 If you’re looking for places to stay there are a couple of campsites we know of in ‘Wells’.
 There’s a big ‘warden-security’ campsite called Pinewoods (if you like that sort of thing).
 Back in 2018 we drove in and the security men – yes, more than one – jumped out of their little office waving their arms about, before telling us the site was fully booked.

 Maybe our old hobo van didn’t fit in with the new 100K motorhomes already pitched up?

 Whatever, they recommended another site just up the road, an off-grid type place (no electric hook up) called Blue Skies.
-More basic, a lot quieter, and not a security guard in site, much more to our liking!
+More basic, a lot quieter, and not a security guard in sight, much more to our liking!
 And in the morning the owner came round handing out Easter Eggs to all the campers!

 Further along the coastal road we passed the villages of Stiffkey and then Blakeney.
 Here you can walk out to Blakeney Point or take a boat trip to see the seals basking on the sandspits.